Written by Sam

 He also wrote to supermarkets asking for essentials for patients in hospital that visitors would usually bring in from toiletries to bedware and snacks.
 One supermarket responded, Peter posted photos on Facebook and again more generous people wanted to make donations.

-At Easter Peter and a lady called Claire (who was also keen to help) collected over 250 Easter Eggs and delivered them to care homes and hospitals
+At Easter Peter and a lady called Claire (who was also keen to help) collected more than 250 Easter eggs and delivered them to care homes and hospitals.

-Peter really is a Lockdown Legend and his story proves that kindness is contagious
+Peter says they are ‘collecting from the community for those who care for our community’.
+He really is a Lockdown Legend and his story proves that kindness is contagious.